arch-beryllium/build/README.md

 When you flash the boot.img permanently, every kernel update on the device will flash the new boot.img onto the boot partition that is generated.
 If you booted temporarily from a boot.img then the new boot.img won't be flashed onto the boot partition.
+To still use the new kernel, update the boot.img with the instructions from the QEMU section below.

 ## QEMU